onur-dogan/Cpp-Examples/README.md

     - `<<=` shifts the bits N step left.
     - `to_string()` converts bits to a string.
     - `to_ulong()` returns a numerical interpretation (the integral equivalent of the bits) of the bitset by converting the bitset to an **unsigned long**.
+- The header `<algorithm>` defines a collection of functions especially designed to be used on ranges of elements.
+Some functions in `<algorithm>`:
+    - `equal` function compares whether the values are equal.
+    - `mismatch` function returns a pair of iterators.
+The pair's first iterator is the first array's unmatched first value.
+The pair's second iterator is the unmatched first value in the second array.
+    - `remove` function removes all elements equal to the value(parameter).
+    - `remove_copy` function removes all elements equal to the value(parameter) and copies new sequence to the other one.
+    - `remove_if` function removes elements for which `predicate` function returns true.
+    - `remove_copy_if` function removes elements for which `predicate` function returns true and copies new sequence to the other one.
+    - `replace` function replaces each element of one value with another value.
+    - `replace_copy` function replaces each element of one value with another value and copies new sequence to the other one.
+    - `replace_if` function replaces each element for which a predicate returns true with another value.
+    - `replace_copy_if` function replaces each element for which a predicate returns true with another value and copies new sequence to the other one.